 We ensure that services meet the needs and expectations of the community by regularly consulting with individuals, organisations and businesses.
 We do this through the decision making process.
-The North Lincolnshire Community Engagement Plan is in place to help with this.

 We will seek your views on a number of areas.
 These include:

 - Helping us to build active, healthy, successful and safe communities

 - Setting the council’s budget and council tax